alper/alpernl/content/posts/tokyo-coffee-notes/index.md

 ### Fuglen Tokyo

 Then I walked over to this place recommended to me by Companion Coffee.
-This Fuglen ( [checkin](https://foursquare.com/alper/checkin/5226c45a498edd87cbb2af6d), [tip](https://foursquare.com/item/5226c9aa11d2bbf43d897e3c)) is a sister to a store by the same name in Oslo ((And Oslo with its coffee scene is still very high on my to visit list.)).
+This Fuglen ( [checkin](https://foursquare.com/alper/checkin/5226c45a498edd87cbb2af6d), [tip](https://foursquare.com/item/5226c9aa11d2bbf43d897e3c)) is a sister to a store by the same name in Oslo [^1].
 This place turned out to be more of a cafe with an event program and cocktails in the evening and a diverse group of Japanese people and expats hanging around with laptops during the day.

 [![Fuglen](http://farm6.staticflickr.com/5496/9694445418_5334fae9e7_z.jpg)](http://www.flickr.com/photos/alper/9694445418/ "Fuglen by illustir, on Flickr")